Munchausen (2014 film): Production

 After making The Strange Thing About the Johnsons and Beau in 2011, writer-director Aster and producer De Leon were inspired by the films of Pixar, especially the poignant opening montage of Up.
-The duo re-teamed with cinematographer Pawel Pogorzelski to make Munchausen, and started a successful crowdfunding campaign for the film in 2012, which raised $16,175.
+The duo re-teamed with cinematographer Pawel Pogorzelski to make Munchausen, and started a successful crowdfunding campaign for the film in 2012 with the help of several collaborators at AFI, which raised $16,175.

 Release

-The film premiered unfinished at Fantastic Fest on September 23, 2013 before being released in a limited screening at the American Film Institute on June 27, 2014.
+The film premiered unfinished at Fantastic Fest on September 23, 2013, before being released in a limited screening at the American Film Institute on June 27, 2014.
 It was then released globally by Vice Shorts on February 21, 2015.